- Home

-We rely on 13 different vitamins to stay healthy.
+We rely on 13 essential vitamins to stay healthy.
 Eight of these are B vitamins, which play a role in everything from brain health to nervous system function.
-This includes vitamin B2, which, among other things, is needed for energy production and cell growth.
+This includes vitamin B2, a powerhouse coenzyme needed for energy production and cell growth.

 Here, we’ll cover everything you need to know about vitamin B2 – including what it does, how much we need, and the best sources.